 If the driver loses control and the possibility of skidding or rollover is detected, Pre-Safe can also act in other ways to make the possible incident more survivable.
 Pre-Safe will automatically close the sunroof and all open windows to prevent debris from flying in or body parts from flying out and becoming more vulnerable.

 This system is likely to be expanded into more affordable cars and is a shining example of the next wave of safety systems coming through.
 It’s not just automated driving; it’s safe driving!

-Just like our team at Number 1 Auto Transport will keep your car safe during transport, these systems will keep you safe when you’re behind the wheel!
-Your car’s safety and those inside your car are paramount to enjoying your car and integrating it into your daily life.
+Just like our team at Number 1, Auto Transport will keep your car safe during transport, and these systems will keep you safe when you’re behind the wheel!
+Your car’s safety and those inside it are paramount to enjoying your car and integrating it into your daily life.
 Make sure you are looking for some of these safety systems in your next vehicle, and don’t stop until you find the one that is perfect for your situation.
-Even if hundreds of miles away, Number 1 Auto Transport can bring it to you to make sure safety wishes a reality!
+Even if hundreds of miles away, Number 1 Auto Transport can bring it to you to make sure safety wishes are a reality!